 Employee Manual - Field Employees - English

-The success and growth of the Company continue to be the result of the dedication and participation of all employees.
-The Company has successfully managed its operations and personnel resources so that employees can achieve the highest level of work satisfaction and need fulfillment.
+The Company’s success and growth continue to be driven by the dedication and participation of all employees.
+We manage operations and personnel resources to enable you to achieve the highest level of work satisfaction and fulfillment.

 Our Core Values